 What is the Volumetrics Diet Plan?

-A Volumetrics Diet plan is a simple eating pattern centered around low food consumption with high energy density.
+A Volumetrics Diet plan is a simple eating pattern centered around low amount of food consumption with high energy density.

 The diet was conceptualized by Dr. Barbara Rolls, an expert of over 20 years on issues of hunger and obesity as touching nutrition.

-Followers of this diet plan must eat food with low energy density and have the freedom to eat whatever they deem fit when necessary.
+Followers of this diet plan must eat healthy food with low energy density and be free to eat whatever they deem fit when necessary.

 The volume of food and the density of what you eat is the key to this diet plan.
 This diet plan is set up to make you feel less hungry while following your diet plan diligently.

-By energy density food, the diet refers to food and the number of calories they contain.
+By energy density food, the diet refers to food and the number of calories it contains.

 A key proponent of this diet that it requires its followers is to exercise daily alongside their diet (say 30-60 minutes per day).